swissup/swissup.github.io/m1/extensions/highlight/pages/index.md

 Bestsellers     | http://example.com/highlight/bestsellers.html

 ## Settings

 Configuration is located at `System > Configuration > Highlight` page.

 Each page has configuration settings that allows to change page title and URL.

+The screenshot below, shows bestsellers config section.
+Other page types has similar config options.

 ![Highlight Pages Configuration](/images/highlight/pages/configuration.png)

 `Calculation period` - option that allows to filter products collection by time period to get recent Bestsellers and Popular products.

 ##### Next up

 Great!
 Now you might want to see next:

 - [Documentation homepage](/m1/extensions/highlight/)